easytarget/microPyEZfonts/README.md

 Optional Arguments:
 * *fg*, *bg*, *tkey*: (integers) foreground and background colors, plus transparency key
   * foreground and background will default to *max-color* and *min-color* respectively (see below)
-  * transparent key is -1 by default (none), otherwise the transparent color
+  * transparent key is -1 by default (none), otherwise it defines a font color that should be rendered transparent, currently we only support mono fonts so is limited to `-1`, `0` or `1`
 * *halign*: (string) 'left|right|center' : how to align on the X axis
   * Defaults to `left`
   * This also works as justification, and is applied on a per-line basis